Tel 01563 541 961 Mob 07773 979 907 Email Dave of Glencor

 Question - Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash.

 Answer Details - The head restraint should be adjusted so the rigid part of the head restraint is at least as high as the eye or top of the ears, and as close to the back of the head as is comfortable.
-N.B.
-Some restraints might not be adjustable.
+Note: Some restraints might not be adjustable.

 Tyre Pressure